Canon 700D vs Nikon D5300

-The physical size and weight of the Canon 700D and the Nikon D5300 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Canon 700D and the Nikon D5300 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 700D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably smaller (8 percent) than the Canon 700D.
 Moreover, the D5300 is markedly lighter (17 percent) than the 700D.
 In this context, it is worth noting that neither the 700D nor the D5300 are weather-sealed.